jjCode01/xerparser/README.md

 ## Attributes

-The tables stored in the .xer file are accessable as either Global , Project specific, Task specific, or Resource specific:
+The tables stored in the .xer file are accessable as either Global, Project specific, Task specific, or Resource specific:

 ### Global